 The history of the community of Boyes Hot Springs and the Sonoma Mission Inn dates back to the Native Americans who were the first to discover the natural underground hot mineral waters here.
 They were drawn to the hot springs as a natural source of heat for bathing, food processing, cooking, ceremonies and medicinal treatments.
 The site was considered a sacred healing ground and a sweat-house stood near the spring for generations.

 In 1895 Captain Boyes drilled a well and struck 112°F water at 70 feet.
-By 1900 he had built the Boyes Hot Springs Hotel on the site and "[s]oon, well-to-do San Franciscans were arriving by boat and train to 'take the waters' at the finest hot mineral water resort in California.
-In 1923, a disastrous fire destroyed the hotel and most of Boyes Hot Springs."2.
+By 1900 he had built the Boyes Hot Springs Hotel on the site and soon, well-to-do San Franciscans were arriving by boat and train to take the waters at the finest hot mineral water resort in California.
+In 1923, a disastrous fire destroyed the hotel and most of Boyes Hot Springs.
 Around 1900 Captain Boyes sold the resort and retired.

 In 1927, the current Sonoma Mission Inn rose from the ashes as an architecturally accurate replica of a California mission and San Franciscans who were "lovers of pleasure and seekers of health" flocked to the Inn.
 The local newspaper proclaimed "Sonoma Valley now has one of the finest hotels in all Northern California.
 With the convenience of auto ferries and modern highways superseding the trail over the hills and a luxurious hotel arising on the site of primitive mineral springs, all the world is destined to find its way to Boyes Hot Springs."

-During World War II in 1943, she turned control of the hotel over to the Navy who used it for "R & R" for sailors and marines for the next two years.
+During the Great Depression of 1929, the resort went into receivership and remained dark for four years.
+In 1933, Emily Long, a hotelier from Grass Valley, bought the inn and restored it to prosperity.
+In 1943, during World War II, she turned control of the hotel over to the Navy who used it as "R & R" for sailors and marines for the next two years.
 Permanent locals Sylvia Sebastiani and Mrs. Spreckles organized weekly dances at the inn for the troops.

 A major renovation in 1980 returned the Inn to it's 1920's grandeur.
 With the addition of a world-class European Spa in 1981, the resort began to attract visitors from all around the world.